coopdigital/coop-frontend/packages/component-skipnav/readme.md

 HTML can be copied from the example on the design system website or can be found in the `/dist` folder in the package.

 ## Development
-For information on how to develop this package see the (developing foundations and components forthe design system documentation)[https://github.com/coopdigital/coop-frontend/blob/master/packages/README.md].
+For information on how to develop this package see the [developing foundations and components forthe design system documentation](https://github.com/coopdigital/coop-frontend/blob/master/packages/README.md).

 ## Changelog